hoodiecrow/thtcl/README.md

 ## Level 2 Full Thtcl

 The second level of the interpreter has a full set of syntactic forms and a dynamic structure of variable environments.
-It is by the procedure __evaluate__ as found in the source file thtcl-level-2.tcl, and recognizes and processes the following syntactic forms:
+It is defined by the procedure __evaluate__ as found in the source file __thtcl-level-2.tcl__, and recognizes and processes the following syntactic forms:

 | Syntactic form | Syntax | Semantics |
 |----------------|--------|-----------|